Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 Now that we have a `guess_the_number` function, we can call this function multiple time to give the user a fair chance at actually guessing the number.

+Add the multiple function calls in VS code, play the game, and then view our solution below.

 <details>
-<summary>Add multiple function calls as shown in the details tag</summary>
+<summary>Our version with multiple function calls</summary>

 ```python
 import random